marjiasdk/marjiasdk.github.io/README.md

 This repository contains the HTML, CSS, and any other files needed to build my personal website.
 The site is hosted using GitHub Pages and can be accessed at https://marjiasdk.github.io.

 # Dependencies
-The website is built using HTML and CSS and does not have any external dependencies.
+The website is built using HTML and CSS and does not have any external dependencies. <br>
 <i>Bootstrap still needs to be incorporated in order to make the site responsive.</i>

 # License